An arithmetic Lefschetz-Riemann-Roch theorem. With an appendix by Xiaonan Ma: Introduction

 The aim of this article is to prove an arithmetic Riemann-Roch theorem of Lefschetz type for the higher equivariant arithmetic K-theory of regular arithmetic schemes in the context of Arakelov geometry.
 This theorem is an arithmetic analogue of a special case of K\"{o}ck's Lefschetz theorem in higher equivariant K-theory (cf. \cite{Ko1}), and it also generalizes K\"{o}hler-Roessler's Lefschetz fixed point formula \cite[Theorem 4.4]{KR1} to the case where higher arithmetic K-groups are concerned.
 To make things more explicit, let us first recall the study of such Lefschetz-Riemann-Roch problems.

-Let $X$ be a smooth projective variety over an algebraically closed field $k$, and suppose that $X$ is endowed with an action of a cyclic group $\langle g\rangle$ whose order is prime to the characteristic of $k$.
-An equivariant coherent sheaf on $X$ is a coherent $\mathcal{O}_X$-module $F$ on $X$ together with an automorphism $\varphi: g^*F\to F$.
-Then the classical Lefschetz trace formula is to give an expression of the alternating sum of the trace of $H^i(\varphi)$ on the cohomology space $H^i(X,F)$, as a sum of the contributions from the components of the fixed point subvariety $X_g$.
+Let $X$ be a smooth projective variety over an algebraically closed field $k$, and suppose that $X$ is endowed with an action of a cyclic group $\langle g\rangle$ of finite order $n$ such that $n$ is prime to the characteristic of $k$.
+A $\langle g\rangle$-equivariant coherent sheaf on $X$ is a coherent $\mathcal{O}_X$-module $F$ on $X$ together with an automorphism $\varphi: g^*F\to F$ such that $\varphi^n$ is equal to the identity map.
+Then the classical Lefschetz trace formula gives an expression of the alternating sum of the trace of $H^i(\varphi)$ on the cohomology space $H^i(X,F)$, as a sum of the contributions from the components of the fixed point subvariety $X_g$.
 For $k=\mathbb{C}$, the field of complex numbers, such a Lefschetz trace formula was presented via index theory and topological K-theory in \cite[III]{ASe}.
-While for general $k$, a Grothendieck type generalization to the scheme theroetic algebraic geometry is very natural to expect.
-Precisely, denote by $K_0(X,g)$ the Grothendieck group of the category of equivariant locally free coherent sheaves on $X$, then $K_0({\rm Pt},g)$ is isomorphic to the group ring $\mathbb{Z}[k]$ and $K_0(X,g)$ has a natural $K_0({\rm Pt},g)$-algebra structure (${\rm Pt}$ stands for the point ${\rm Spec(k)}$).
+While for general $k$, a Grothendieck type generalization to the scheme theoretic algebraic geometry is very natural to expect.
+Precisely, denote by $K_0(X,g)$ the Grothendieck group of the category of equivariant locally free coherent sheaves on $X$, then $K_0({\rm Pt},g)$ is isomorphic to the group ring $\mathbb{Z}[g]\cong \mathbb{Z}[T]/{(1-T^n)}$ and $K_0(X,g)$ has a natural $K_0({\rm Pt},g)$-algebra structure (${\rm Pt}$ stands for the point ${\rm Spec(k)}$).
 Let $Y$ be another $\langle g\rangle$-equivariant smooth projective variety, let $f: X\to Y$ be a projective morphism compatible with both $\langle g\rangle$-actions on $X$ and on $Y$, then we have a direct image map $f_*: K_0(X,g)\to K_0(Y,g)$ given by